Joint Direct Attack Munition: JDAM Extended Range

 Yuriy Ignat, a spokesman for Air Force Command of the Ukrainian Armed Force, told Ukrainian TV that: "These bombs (JDAM) are slightly less powerful, but extremely accurate.
 I would like to have more such bombs for success at the front."
 This comment might be a reference to the fact that these bombs are 225 kg (500 lbs).
 As to how many were supplied one US official said "enough to do a couple of strikes."

 On 26 April, the first recorded use of JDAMs, by the Ukrainian Air Force, occurred in Bakhmut.
 Four 225 kg (500 pounds) JDAMs were dropped on a high rise building in the Russian controlled part of the city, the aircraft used appear to be MiG-29s.
 Both sides have destroyed high rise buildings in Bakhmut to prevent them from being used "as ammo dumps, fighting positions and observation posts."

 In response to Russian use of electronic warfare to jam GPS-guided weapons, in May 2024 the U.S. awarded a contract for the acquisition of Home-on GPS Jam seekers to be integrated into JDAM wing kits for Ukraine.

-On 3 February 2025, the Ukrainian Air Force released footage of a Su-27 dropping two 450 kg (1,000 pounds) Mark 83 bombs.
-Previously the existence of a 450 kg (1,000 pounds) variant of the JDAM-ER wasn't known to exist, indicating it was made specifically for Ukrainian usage.
+On 3 February 2025, the Ukrainian Air Force released footage of a Su-27 dropping two 1000 lb Mark 83 bombs.
+Previously the existence of a 1,000 lb variant of the JDAM-ER wasn't known to exist, indicating it was made specifically for Ukrainian usage.

+There are three known versions of the JDAM-ER defined by weight class, the 500 lb GBU-62 using the Mark 82, the 1000 lb GBU-63 using the Mark 83 and the 2000 lb GBU-64 using the Mark 84.